codingburgas/sprint-math-games-9th-grade-code-forge/README.md

 * The `_` signifies that the letter is not included in the word.
 * Correctly guessed letters in the correct position remain visible in the word.

+### 3. Word Scramble
+* You will be given a scrambled word to guess.
+* You have a limited number of incorrect guesses based on difficulty.
+* The game ends when you guess the word or run out of attempts.

 ## Our Team
 - [@BMGeorgiev23](https://github.com/BMGeorgiev23) - Scrum Trainer
 - [@KGDaradjanov23](https://github.com/KGDaradjanov) - Frontend Developer